js302/ReStore/README.md

 A backup and restore solution for Windows that protects your files, programs, and system configuration.
 ReStore includes both a command-line interface and a modern WPF GUI for managing your backups.

+Basically OneDrive but open-source, privacy-focused, highly customizable and with more features.

 ## Installation

 ### Download Pre-built Installer (Recommended)